 We believe that God is triune, that is, one God in three persons— the Father, the Son, and the Holy Spirit.

 We believe that when Adam and Eve sinned against God all mankind fell with them so that, since Adam, all are born with a sinful nature and are unable, on their own, to do anything to make themselves right with God and, that being the case, we are deserving of God’s eternal punishment.

 We believe that God, in His eternal love, mercy, and grace, planned from all eternity to save a people to Himself.
 He did so by sending His Son, Jesus Christ, to take on human flesh and, as the second Adam, live a life of perfect obedience to fulfill the righteous demands of God’s law.
 Christ, born of a virgin, was both fully God and fully man.
-He willingly suffered and died on the cross, bearing the wrath of God, so that whoever trusts in Him for salvation is credited with His righteousness and is justified in the sight of God.
+He willingly suffered and died on the cross, bearing the wrath of God, and was resurrected from the dead on the third day, so that whoever trusts in Him for salvation is credited with His righteousness and is justified in the sight of God.